InfinityZ25/College-Internet-Distance-from-House-checker/README.md

 # College-Internet-Distance-from-House-checker
 Program that checks how far away from campus is an address located and weather it has ATT U-Verse coverage.
-Created because I need it
+Created with the intention to help myself optimize the process of finding housing not that far away from college campus and with good internet.
+I thought it be cool to share with the world since it's useful, at least to me.
+You can modify it to do whatever you want to be honest.
+Coded with Kotlin, and consequently Java, because I'm not very familiar with pyton, although using it would had made this process way easier.